The X Factor (British TV series) series 11: Ratings

+The average figure for ITV+1 includes only the episodes with figures available.

 Controversies

 Adam Miller

 In July 2014, it was reported that auditionee Adam Miller was suing producers of the show for "cruel" treatment, claiming that they urged him to audition and persuaded him that he "wouldn't be embarrassing" himself, but he was then laughed at by Cowell during his audition which caused much controversy.
 Miller reportedly required counselling, and said, "I've been lied to, manipulated and used by the show and I can't be the only one.
 It might be Simon Cowell and it might be The X Factor, but that's wrong and I'm not going to let them get away with it.
 They approached me.
 They gave me a bit of self-confidence, then cruelly and deliberately stripped it away to make good TV."
 A spokesperson confirmed that Miller's audition would not be broadcast.

 Chloe Jasmine

 There were allegations of favouritism after Chloe Jasmine was allowed to audition twice.
 She apparently fluffed her arena audition by forgetting her words and bursting into tears, but none of this was shown on television.
 Instead, viewers saw Jasmine sail through to bootcamp after wowing the judges on a different night and singing the song "Why Don't You Do Right", tricking them into thinking that that had been her only audition.
 However, a show insider claimed that Chloe was given a second chance because she was going through a rough time: "Chloe was given a second chance as she was upset during her first performance.
 She had recently split up with her boyfriend so she wasn't in a fit state to perform.
 We gave her the chance to go away and compose herself.
 This does happen and the only reason it wasn't seen on the show was that there wasn't enough time to fit all of this into one episode."